MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-create-a-vat-statement.md

 ---
     title: How to Create a VAT Statement
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] allows you to submit a periodic report of VAT transactions.
+    description: You can submit a periodic report of VAT transactions.
 The VAT statement is submitted as a FDF file that corresponds with an editable PDF file from the tax authorities.

     documentationcenter: ''
     author: SorenGP